Rebuilding the recovery partition in Windows 10 LTSC

 Disable WinRE

-- After powering on the virtual Windows 10 device, disable the Windows Recovery Environment (WinRE), using the
+- After powering on the virtual Windows 10 device, disable the Windows Recovery Environment (WinRE), using the reagentccommand:

 tom@WIN10-DESKTOP:\>reagentc /disable